Edward Lansdale: Vietnam

+1950s

 Lansdale with CIA Director Allen Dulles and United States Air Force Chief of Staff General Nathan F. Twining and CIA Deputy Director Lieutenant General Charles P. Cabell at the Pentagon in 1955.

 After the end of the left-wing Huk insurgency in the Philippines and after building support for Magsaysay's presidency, CIA director Allen Dulles instructed Lansdale to "do what you did in the Philippines [in Vietnam].
 Lansdale had previously been a member of General John W. O'Daniel's mission to Indochina in 1953, acting as an advisor to French forces on special counter-guerrilla operations against the Viet Minh.
 From 1954 to 1957, he was stationed in Saigon as the head of the Saigon Military Mission.
 During this period, he was active in the training of the Vietnamese National Army (VNA), organizing the Caodaist militias under Trình Minh Thế in an attempt to bolster the VNA, initiated a propaganda campaign encouraging Vietnam's Catholics to move to the south as part of Operation Passage to Freedom, and spreading claims that North Vietnamese agents were making attacks in South Vietnam.

 Operation Passage to Freedom changed the religious balance in Vietnam.
 Before the war, the majority of Vietnamese Catholics lived in North Vietnam, but after the operation the South held the majority, 55% of whom were refugees from the North.
 Lansdale accomplished that by dropping leaflets in the Northern hamlets stating that "Christ has gone to the South" and other leaflets showing maps with concentric circles emanating from Hanoi suggesting an imminent nuclear bomb strike on the Northern capital.

-During his time in Vietnam, Lansdale quickly ingratiated himself with Ngo Dinh Diem, the leader of South Vietnam.
+During his time in Vietnam, Lansdale quickly ingratiated himself with Ngô Đình Diệm, the leader of South Vietnam.
 Diem, typically suspicious of anyone not in his immediate family, invited Lansdale to move into the presidential palace after which they became friends.
 In October 1954, Lansdale foiled a coup attempt, cutting General Nguyễn Văn Hinh's communication off from his top lieutenants by moving them to Manila.

-CIA advisor Rufus Phillips was a protege of Lansdale's, and would later maintain that the Viet Minh had largely been defeated in the South by 1956 via civic action programs, but the U.S. bureaucracies subsequently squandered the victory with inappropriate policies and advice.
+CIA advisor Rufus Phillips was a protege of Lansdale's, and would later maintain that the Viet Minh had largely been defeated in the South by 1956 via Lansdale's civic action programs, but the U.S. bureaucracies subsequently squandered the victory with inappropriate policies and advice.
+(Note: According to Rufus Phillips, the U.S. government bureaucracies misapplied their Korean War experience and so created a power vacuum by pressuring the South Vietnamese to: